nodejs/node/doc/api/stream.md

 * {number}

-Return the value of `highWaterMark` passed when constructing this `Writable`.
+Return the value of `highWaterMark` passed when creating this `Writable`.

 ##### `writable.writableLength`
 <!-- YAML